If you had a narcissistic partner, that partner might have had a narcissistic parent who would always back up their

 Not all narcissists have narcissistic parents.
 If yours did, no matter what they say or try to do, always remember that you know the truth.

-Those narcissists who have a narcissistic parent will have been raised, having their minds programmed to think a narcissistic way.
+Those narcissists who have a narcissistic parent will have been raised having their minds programmed to think in a narcissistic way.
 This isn’t always the case.
 Children can and do grow up to break free from the narcissistic family, not always but usually the scapegoat child or the forgotten child, that just had a sense that something wasn’t right, the golden child often carrying a lot of guilt.

 The narcissistic personality disorder is on a spectrum, so depending on whereabouts, your narcissist was on the spectrum, and their family members, will depend on the treatment you receive.
 They may be overt, covert, somatic, cerebral, vulnerable, grand or malignant.

 At first, the narcissistic family members who are also narcissists can come across as very charming, yet at some point, they will change as they are all about control, and they also need to control the family image.

 When your ex-narcissist comes from a family of narcissists, if you speak the truth, you would most often get put down, judged, ignored and criticised.
 You can also become the centre of a mass smear campaign.

-Your narcissist’s ex, family members, will spread gossip far and wide about how you are the crazy one and do all they can to ruin your name.
+Your narcissist’s ex, their family members will spread gossip far and wide about how you are the crazy one and do all they can to ruin your name.

 Narcissists are con artists, and they will run in packs of families to protect themselves.